Cannabutter Recipe: 3 Easy Steps to Cooking at Home

 Like a regular joint, you always have to light your cannabis when making edibles.

-According to some cannabutter lovers, you can also decarboxylate cannabis into the butter directly.
+According to some cannabutter lovers, you can also decarboxylate the plant into the butter directly.
 This would save you a lot of time.

 Unfortunately, it will also affect the taste of the end product.
-Even though you’re probably creating cannabutter in order to get high, you would likely want sweets to taste the right way.
+Even though you’re probably creating cannabis butter in order to get high, you would likely want sweets to taste the right way.

 Start with decarboxylation